 If upgrading to new unit is recommended, the good news is that many of these newer units actually cost less to purchase plus use significantly less energy then the older R22 systems.

-So when your ready to consider repair or replacement of your old R22 AC unit, call Precision Air and Heating.
+So when your ready to consider repair or replacement of your old R22 AC unit, call Precision Air and Plumbing.
 All our technicians are NATE certified, the highest Certification available in the industry.
 Only a NATE certified technicians will be able to provide the most accurate diagnosis for your situation.

 Heating and air conditioning systems get old, just like people, and eventually fail.
 If you elect to replace your unit before it suddenly comes to a halt, you’ll have more control over the timing of replacement and type of furnace or air conditioner installed.
 You’ll know it’s time to start thinking about a new unit when your current unit reaches about seven years of age, begins costing more to run than in years previous, or suddenly needs frequent repairs.